If homeownership is the American Dream, then foreclosure is the national nightmare.

-- The United Way.
-United Way has local chapters throughout the country that offer advice and sometimes emergency financial assistance.
+- The United Way: United Way has local chapters throughout the country that offer advice and sometimes emergency financial assistance.
 You can reach the agency’s hotline by dialing 2-1-1.
 In addition to housing help, the agency provides aid finding food, employment and healthcare.

-- Catholic Charities.
-Though part of the Catholic Church, this agency assists people of all religions, races and backgrounds.
+- Catholic Charities: Though part of the Catholic Church, this agency assists people of all religions, races and backgrounds.
 Catholic Charities offers emergency financial aid and a counseling program to help homeowners find long-term remedies for their financial problems.

-- Salvation Army.
-The Salvation Army has a storied history providing aid to the needy.
+- Salvation Army: The Salvation Army has a storied history of providing aid to the needy.
 In some instances, it offers emergency rent and mortgage aid.
 Homeowners need to show that they have received a foreclosure notice from their mortgage lender and demonstrate that they will have enough income to resume repaying their mortgage after the crisis passes.

-- Local Charities.
-An assortment of church groups offer aid.
+- Local Charities: An assortment of church groups offer aid.
 If you are a member of a congregation, ask what might be available.
 Also consider community action agencies, an assortment of groups throughout the country that work with government programs and charities to help the needy.

 Keep in mind that many charities have limited money to help.
 As housing prices have increased in recent years, so have monthly mortgage payments.
 If you have a large monthly payment, you might find it difficult to find an agency with the funds to help.

 The Home Affordable Unemployment Program (HAUP) was created by the federal government to help homeowners who have lost their job

 HAUP offers banks and mortgage companies incentives to modify home loans and offer up to 12 months of forbearance to homeowners who are unemployed and receiving unemployment checks.